jshinonome/vscode-q/README.md

 ## q Language Server(local server, no connection to the internet)

 The server will analyze q source files in all 'src' folder.
 Insert ';' to indicated end of statement if necessary.

+## Notebook

+Files with postfix \*.qnb are using notebook feature.
+There are 2 output mode for q notebook, switch to following query mode for different output format

+-   q Console -> notebook console
+-   q Grid -> notebook html
+-   q Visualization -> notebook html

 ## Server List